Marracash: Career

-Its debut dates back to 2004 in the PMC VS Club Dogo mixtape – the official Mixtape, product born from the collaboration between the Club Dogo and the Massive Crew Portion, contacts in Milan and Bologna.
-In the same year the collective Dogo Gang came to life, within which Marracash's militancy is gradually consolidating, marking a new stage with the participation within Regular, album of Club Dogo, and of Hashishinz Sound Vol. 1, by Gué Pequeno and Deleterio.
+Marrakesh made his debut appearance in 2004 on the PMC VS Club Dogo mixtape, a collaboration between Club Dogo and the Massive Crew Portion.
+In the same year the collective Dogo Gang came into being.
+He also contributed to the Club Dogo album Regular and to Hashishinz Sound Vol. 1 by Gué Pequeno and Deleterio.

-In 2005, under the Contagion Area label, Marracash published "Popolare", a single product by Don Joe made available for free download for network users.
-The song anticipated the release of the mixtape Roccia Music I, mixtape in which the Dogo Gang (Club Dogo, Vincenzo da Via Anfossi, Deleterio and Ted Bundy) collaborated and guests such as Inoki, Co'Sang, Rischio, Shablo, Misa and Royal Mehdi.
+In 2005, under the Contagion Area label, Marracash released "Popolare", a single produced by Don Joe and made available for free download.
+The song anticipated the release of the mixtape Roccia Music I, in which the Dogo Gang (Club Dogo, Vincenzo da Via Anfossi, Deleterio and Ted Bundy) collaborated along with guests such as Inoki, Co'Sang, Rischio, Shablo, Misa and Royal Mehdi.

-In June 2008, his first solo album Marracash was released by Universal Music, which reached the ninth position of the Italian Albums Chart, receiving a gold certification.
-Guests of the album are Gué Pequeno and J-Ax, Vincenzo da Via Anfossi and Jake La Furia.
-Two singles were extracted from the album: "Badabum Cha Cha", which becomes the singer's first top ten, and "Estate in città".
+In June 2008, his first solo album Marracash was released by Universal Music.
+It reached number 9 on the Italian Albums Chart, receiving a gold certification.
+Gué Pequeno, J-Ax, Vincenzo da Via Anfossi and Jake La Furia made guest appearances.
+Two singles were released from the album: "Badabum Cha Cha", which becomes the singer's first top ten hit, and "Estate in città".

-In 2009, he participated together with 55 other Italian singers in the realization of "Domani 21/04.2009", a musical track published in a charitable way to remember the victims affected by the 2009 L'Aquila earthquake.
-Towards the end of the year the song Cani pazzi, which anticipated Marracash's second album Fino a qui tutto bene, out on 13 July 2010.
-The collaborations present are with Giusy Ferreri in "Rivincita" and Fabri Fibra in "Stupidi", with less success than the previous project.
+In 2009, he participated together with 55 other Italian singers on "Domani 21/04.2009", a charitable release to remember the victims of the 2009 L'Aquila earthquake.
+Towards the end of the year he released the song "Cani pazzi", ahead of his second album Fino a qui tutto bene, which came out on 13 July 2010.
+It included collaborations with Giusy Ferreri ("Rivincita") and Fabri Fibra ("Stupidi").
+It met with less success than his previous album.

-In September 2011, he released the song "King of rap", which anticipated the eponymous album released in October.
-The album debuts at the third position of the FIMI chart receiving the platinum certification.
-Later in 2012 he released the collaboration "Giusto un giro" with Emis Killa and announced the inauguration of his own record label, La Roccia Music.
-On 22 December, Marracash conducts the first episode of MTV Spit, a television program focused on the rap battle between artists of the underground scene.
+In September 2011, Marracash released the song "King of Rap", ahead of his eponymous album released in October.
+The album debuted at the number 3 on the FIMI chart, receiving platinum certification.
+Later in 2012 he released the collaboration "Giusto un giro" with Emis Killa and announced the launch of his own record label, La Roccia Music.
+On 22 December, Marracash presented the first episode of MTV Spit, a television program covering rap battles between artists of the underground scene.